mdolab/pyhyp/doc/autoSymm.rst

 Automatic symmetry BCs
 ======================

-Using the ``unattachedEdgesAreSymmetry`` option will automatically apply symmetry boundary conditions to any edges that do not interface with another block.
+Using the :py:data:`unattachedEdgesAreSymmetry` option will automatically apply symmetry boundary conditions to any edges that do not interface with another block.
 This page describes how this option works and a rare case where this option can fail.

 Automatically applying symmetry boundary conditions involves determining the correct symmetry direction for each unattached edge.